ViewComponent/view_component/docs/guide/translations.md

   hello: "Hello world!"
 ```

-Translations can also be defined in distinct per-locale files for convenience.
+Translations can also be defined in per-locale files:

 ```yml
 # app/components/example_component.en.yml